Thewbi/DE10_Standard/README.md

 register is loaded from A0-A12.
 This command can only be issued when all banks are idle.

-### ACTIVE COMMAND / BANK ACTIVATE (ACT)
-When the ACTIVE COMMAND is activated, BA0, BA1 inputs selects a bank to be accessed, and the address inputs on A0-A12 selects the row.
-Until a PRECHARGE command is issued to the bank, the row remains open for accesses.

 ### DEVICE SELECT (DESL)